claraxuxu/Math/README.md

 •Convert the numbered message into a matrix; its number of columns should fit the key matrix size,and its number of lines should be as small as possible,

 •Multiply the 2 matrices, and write the answer linearly to get the encrypted message

+# 104-Intersection

+you need to write a 3 dimensional equation of the considered surface, and inject into it the equa-tion of the straight line representing the light ray.
+You’ll get a quadratic equation, with 0, 1, 2 or an infinitenumber of solutions that will give you the intersection points coordinates.The straight line is defined by the coordinates of a point by which it passes through and the coordinates ofa parallel vector.
+Obeing the origin of the coordinate system, andX,YandZthe axis, the surfaces that must be handledin this project are:

+•O-centered spheres,

+•Cylinders of revolution aroundZaxis,

+•Cones of revolution aroundZaxis whose apex is O.